ALA 240: Living Well in College and Beyond

-This class will explore the 8 dimensions of well-being through a lens of positive psychology, behavior change/motivation, social justice, and intercultural development.
-We will discuss how these elements intersect with COVID and other pressing college public health concerns [such as racism, alcohol and other drugs, loneliness, mental health, etc].
+This class explores the 8 dimensions of well-being through a lens of positive psychology, behavior change/motivation, social justice, and intercultural development.
+We will discuss how these elements intersect with the pandemic and other pressing college public health concerns [such as racism, alcohol and other drugs, loneliness, mental health, etc].
 Students will explore the ways that well-being is dynamic and interdependent.
 The course will look at evidence-based strategies to integrate health and wellness as part of success, build resilience to manage the fluctuations of life, make thoughtful choices that reduce harm and promote well-being, and find meaning and purpose.

 Course Objectives: During this course, students will...